MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extend.md

 # Extend your desktop application with modern UWP components

 Some Windows 10 experiences (For example: a touch-enabled UI page) must run inside of a modern app container .
-If you want to add these experiences, extend your desktop application with UWP component.
+If you want to add these experiences, extend your desktop application with UWP projects and Windows Runtime Components.

 In many cases you can call UWP APIs directly from your desktop application, so before you review this guide, see [Enhance for Windows 10](desktop-to-uwp-enhance.md).